 Framed Prints and Canvases

-Certain minimum image sizes in pixels are recommended, so your image doesn't come out blurry or distorted on your products.
-Here are the sizes for wall art and cards.
-If you would like to see more image dimensions and formats for other products, read Byron's guide to resize your images to fit those products.
+Certain minimum image sizes in pixels are recommended so your image doesn't come out blurry or distorted on your products.
+Above are the sizes for wall art and cards.

 Payment on Redbubble